AndreLeEEEEE/KPI/README.md

 a slight lag/delay in the executed action.
 This isn't enough to stop the program or break it, but board set up and updating, on average, takes a bit longer.

+5/18/2021: Today I tried to run the the refactored program all day to see if it truly can performe the same functions as the older version.
+However, there was a major problem with the web inteface.
+Occasionally, the web interface will lose its connection to the message board, resulting in a page not found or "empty_response" message to appear on the web page.
+After contecting Richard O'Mally, even he doesn't know what the cause for this is.
+At this point, we're waiting for a response from the software team on how to fix this issue.
+If left alone, the web interface would induce time out errors at random intervals.
+Although the program can restart itself in the case of general errors, it's preferrable that it doesn't do that since that's an indication of unstability.
+Testing the program is still underway, but time out errors will be attributed to the shaky web interface connection if the page is down.

 Setup Phase:
 The script will attempt to locate chromedriver.exe on the computer.
 Once found, it'll use chromedriver.exe's path and selenium to create two webdrivers, driver and remote, that will utilize google chrome.
 Main() is called while driver and remote are being passed, too.